-The Ship 5111 Sea Scouting Program is about Safety, Seamanship, Scouting and Service.
+Our mantra at Ship 5111 is 'Leadership through Seamanship' with specific focuses on safety, seamanship, and Service.
 Safety is of paramount importance in our program.
 Seamanship is the art of operating a ship or boat.
-Our Sea Scouts learn specialized skills including: navigation, weather, swimming, water rescue, communications, boat handling, sailing theory, ropework, etc. We are affiliated with the Sea Scouts so all our adult volunteers are registered with Scouts of America, take required Youth Protection Training and undergo background checks.
+Our youth learn specialized skills like navigation, weather, communications, boat handling, sailing theory, ropework, etc. We are affiliated with the Sea Scouts so all our adult volunteers are registered with Scouts of America, take required Youth Protection Training and undergo background checks.

 Our Sea Scouts have the opportunity to become skilled sailors on both large and small boats.
 Many of our Sea Scouts also participate (through Columbia Yacht Club) in 420 small boat sailing.
 A team from our Ship placed fourth (in a field of 40 teams from around the world) in the 2008 William I. Koch International Sea Scout Cup hosted at the US Naval Academy in Annapolis, Md.
 A team from our Ship placed third (also in a field of 40 teams from around the world) in the 2010 William I. Koch International Sea Scout Cup hosted at the US Coast Guard Academy in New London, Ct.
 We had a team qualify for the upcoming 2012 Koch Regatta to be hosted by the California Maritime Academy in Vallejo, CA .
 Many of our Sea Scouts also participate in racing events as crew of other boats in the Chicago area.